jelly/generator-kopano-webapp-plugin/README.md

 ## Usage

-The Yeoman generator supports the follwing command:
+The Yeoman generator supports the following command:

 ```
 $ yo kopano-webapp